AI Support Agent

 Warning

 Claude API costs.
-Every @mention triggers a Claude API call.
+Every @mention and slash command triggers a Claude API call.
 In a busy server, this can add up.
-Set max_turns conservatively (the example uses 5) and consider adding a per-user cooldown to prevent abuse.
+Consider adding a per-user cooldown to prevent abuse.

 Warning